jakent4498/IDS6938-SimulationTechniques/Homework3/Readme.md

 * Alignment
 * Flocking
 * Leader Following
+There is code for Seperation, Cohesion, Alignment, Flocking and Leader Following.
+The code is based on the descriptions written in webcourses.
 # Part 2 - Simulating a simple pedestrian flow

 The goal of this part of the assigment is to simulate the pedestrain flow for various configurations.
 Pedestrian traffic simulation is an important, sometimes required, stage for certain construction projects such as shopping centers, airports, railway stations, or stadiums. hese analyses can be used by architects in the design stage, by facilities owners contemplating changes, by city planners to evaluate rush hours, or even by civil authorities to simulate evacuations or other emergencies.